Characters: One Piece: The Marines

 - Reasonable Authority Figure: While he does follow orders, he also follows "lazy justice", only going after those who he deems a legitimate threat.
 When a line's been crossed, he's willing to disobey orders, and of the three Admirals, he represents the Lawful Good in tandem with Kizaru's Lawful Neutral and Akainu's Lawful Evil.
 It also seems that of the three, he values the lives of civilians more than they do.

 - Scars Are Forever: Has a few nasty burn scars from his duel with Akainu

-- Sleep Mask: Is generally seen wearing one, like as seen in the picture.
+- Sleep Mask: Is often seen wearing one, like as seen in the picture.

-- Slippy-Slidey Ice World: His logia powers usually render the battlefield a Artic waste - He even turned the entire Marineford Bay into a giant ice rink on accident.
+- Slippy-Slidey Ice World: His logia powers usually render the battlefield a Arctic wasteland — He even turned the entire Marineford Bay into a giant ice rink.